- Managing VMs

 Save the VM configuration file and exit.

-Reboot the VM for the configuration to take effect.
+Start the VM for the modification to take effect.

 Querying VM Information